sungnga/AirBnB_clone_v2/README.md

 #MySQL

 In addition to FileStorage and JSON, SQLAlchemy and MySQL may be used for storage as well.
-To use the latter, set the HBNB_TYPE_STORAGE environmental variable equal to "db".
-This provides abstraction, allowing the code to run without knowing how it's stored.
+To use the latter, run the setup_mysql_dev.sql script to prepare a MySQL server and set the HBNB_TYPE_STORAGE environmental variable equal to "db".
+Being able to switch between different forms of storage provides abstraction, allowing the code to run without knowing how it's stored.